iscdelft/iscdelft-website/src/pages/blog/2019-08-19-the-start-of-isc-delft.md

 author: Gisbertus Hermans
 tags:
   - history ISC Delft
-  - ISC Delft
-  - English Mass in Delft
-  - Student Church in Delft
-  - Catholic Church in Delft
-  - Protestant Church in Delft
-  - English Service in Delft
 ---
 If you missed our introduction to this interview, you can read it <a href="https://www.iscdelft.nl/blog/2019-08-19-history-isc-delft/">here</a>.